- Accommodation - Sydney (3 Nights), Adelaide (2), Kangaroo Island (2), Barossa Valley (3), Ayers Rock (2), Port Douglas (4), Brisbane (2)

 Photo Credit: Adelaide Central Market

-Self Drive from Adelaide to Cape Jervis.
-(Approx 1.5 hrs)
+Self Drive from Adelaide to Cape Jervis to catch the ferry to Kangaroo Island.

 Ferry Transfer with rental vehicle from Cape Jervis to Penneshaw and return.

 Travel to your accommodation on Kangaroo Island, Australia, where you will be staying whilst on vacation for 2 nights.